pgk-labs/Forti/README.md

 9. Known issues

-Configurations that has a VPN tunnel as dependency (example fw rule with VPN tunnel as interface) will not work.
+- Configurations that have a VPN tunnel as dependency (example fw rule with VPN tunnel as interface) will not work.
 You have to create manually the VPN tunnel first.

 Validate the changes before every action.
 I am not responsible for misconfigurations on the fortigate devices.